jimenahmedrano/octa-parkinson-progression/README.md

 ## How to run

-1. Clone this repo or download it as ZIP.
+1. Clone this repo or download it as a ZIP.
 2. Place your private Excel (e.g., octa_parkinson2.xlsx) outside the repo or keep it untracked (see .gitignore).
 3. Activate the environment (see above).
 4. Launch Jupyter and open the notebook: